 Employer records, driver logbooks, and other documents are crucial to establishing a driver’s lack of training.
 Key pieces of evidence, however, may disappear in truck crash cases.
 Spoliation occurs when a party to a lawsuit intentionally destroys, alters, or loses evidence to avoid liability.
 If this happens, a court may sanction the party responsible.
 However, a personal injury attorney familiar with truck accident cases can act quickly to secure evidence and possibly limit spoliation.Compensable Damages

-At Frankl & Kominsky, we are committed to fighting for our clients and never settling for less.
-Our big rig accident attorneys can thoroughly investigate a truck crash in Boynton Beach or the surrounding areas to determine if the driver’s lack of training contributed to it.
+At Frankl Kominsky, we are committed to fighting for our clients and never settling for less.
+Our big rig accident attorneys can thoroughly investigate a truck crash in West Palm Beach or the surrounding areas to determine if the driver’s lack of training contributed to it.
 We can assert your right to compensation against a commercial driver and trucking company if their negligence caused your injuries.
-Our clients come from a wide range of Florida cities, such as West Palm Beach, Deerfield Beach, and Coral Springs.
+Our clients come from a wide range of Palm Beach County cities, such as Boca Raton, Delray Beach, and Palm Beach Gardens.
 Call our office today at (855) 800-8000 to schedule a free consultation.
 You can also contact us online.
 We are fluent in Spanish and Creole.